teler-sh/teler-proxy/README.md

 | --key `<FILE>`             | Specify the path to the SSL private key file                          |
 | -V, --version              | Display the current teler-proxy version                               |
 | -h, --help                 | Display this helps text                                               |

+## Demo

+To experience the power of the teler WAF Proxy in action, simply follow these steps to set up and run the demo located in the [demo/](/demo) directory.

 ## License